plewis/plewis.github.io/phylogenetics/lab-bayes-traits.md

     rj exp 29

 The previous command also sets the prior.
-Type <tt>run</tt> to start, then when it finishes rename the output file _rjmcmc-dependent.txt_:
+Type `run` to start, then when it finishes rename the output file _rjmcmc-dependent.txt_:

     mv pelly.txt.Log.txt rjmcmc-dependent.txt